genmun/genmun/README.md

-# GENIUS Model United Nations 2023 Website
+# GENIUS Model United Nations 2023 Official Website

 This repository contains source code for the official website of GENIUS Model United Nations 2023, [https://gmun.my](https://gmun.my), which is held from 7th to 9th July 2023 by Pusat GENIUS@Pintar Negara UKM.